 Your wedding ring is the one piece of jewellery that is intended to be worn everyday and last a lifetime.
 This is why the purchase of your wedding rings is such a momentous occasion.
 So, what is the right metal for your wedding ring?

-You may have considered the design for your wedding rings - perhaps you're keen to have them plain, or patterned, or even with diamonds? but have you considered the metal for your wedding ring?
+You may have considered the design for similar wedding rings that have a slightly different style for each person.
+But have you considered the metal for your wedding ring?

 In this blog post we look at the most common metal types for wedding rings, to help you make an informed decision about the best metal for your wedding ring.

 The purity of gold is measured in karat.
 A 24 karat gold ring signals 100% pure gold.
 While this is popular is some parts of the world, 24 karat gold wedding rings are not so popular in the UK.
 This is because we find the gold too soft.
 If you’re looking for strength and durability in your yellow or white gold wedding ring, then we would recommend 18 karat gold.
 18 karat gold is 18 parts.
 This is made up of 75% gold and 6 parts other metal to offer maximum durability.

 The great things about white of yellow gold is that it doesn’t rust, corrode or tarnish.
 It also won’t lose its colour over time.
 It’s a metal that is very easy to work with too so we can create intricate designs with your white or yellow gold wedding ring.